60 Best Romance Novels of All Time

 Simon vs. The Homo Sapiens Agenda

 Becky Albertalli’s debut novel was acclaimed, beloved, and adapted into a hit film.
 It has an epistolary form, as Simon writes anonymous emails to another gay teen at his high school.
 Neither is ready to come out, but then Simon is blackmailed by a classmate and his secret may be exposed.
 Maybe that’s not such a bad thing after all.
-Looking for a true tale that will melt your heart?
-Check out the story behind this 51-foot-long love letter.

 Lord of Scoundrels